 Visit the guard tower

-Walk through the Palazzo dei Vicari, its sawtooth merlon, historic archives and the nobile rooms.
+Walk through the Palazzo dei Vicari, its battlements, historic archives and the noble rooms.
 This is a guided tour with a small fee, but an exciting adventure.
 You need to make reservations.

 Organic and Artisan Market

 Piazza Matteotti is filled with locals who feature goods from their gardens, their kitchens, and their workshops.
 Often you will find not only great bargains but music and opportunities to do some taste testing.

 Panzano in Chianti | APRILANTE | 1° Sunday in Sept